-- Appendix 1: Relationships Education in Primary schools - Appendix 2: Jigsaw 3-11 and statutory Relationships and Health Education (mapping document) - Including and valuing all children.
-What does Jigsaw teach about LGBTQ relationships?
+- Jigsaw 3-11 and statutory Relationships and Health Education (mapping document) - Including and valuing all children.
+What does Jigsaw teach about LGBT+ relationships?

-Appendix 1: Relationships Education in Primary schools (Appendix) - DfE Guidance 2019
+Relationships Education in Primary schools (Appendix) - DfE Guidance 2019

 The focus in primary school should be on teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults.
 The references R3/H5 etc can be cross-referenced on the Jigsaw mapping documents and Puzzle Maps to show which lessons throughout Jigsaw contribute to which statutory outcomes.
 All statutory outcomes are covered in the Jigsaw 3-11 Programme.